 According to the NRLS figures for 2011-2012, "severe harm" and "death" cases totalled 11,036 of reported incidents.
-Cases causing "moderate harm" totalled 83,241 and there would be no requirement to disclose such incidents to patients under the Government's current plans.
+Cases causing "moderate harm" totalled 83,241 and there would be no requirement to disclose such incidents to patients under the Government's original plans.
 "Moderate harm" under the NHS definition would include serious injuries which at the time were not thought to have caused permanent disability.
 The official definition of 'moderate harm' includes "significant" harm.
 Most people would define such incidents as "serious" (the word used by Robert Francis QC).
+These incidents can be devastating and life-changing.
 For example, a mistake could be made in surgery which leads to you being off work for a year as a result, you losing your career and being unable to care for dependents during that time, but if it was believed you would eventually recover, this would be defined as 'moderate harm' and the mistake would not have to be disclosed to you.

 We strongly believe that any incident which may have caused "moderate harm" or worse (as defined by the NHS), should be covered by the Duty of Candour.
-See attached for our suggestions of what an appropriate Duty of Candour regulation might look like.